sps014/SplineSystem-Unity/README.md

 ## Working
 Implemented Density based
 ## WIP
-DistanceBased need some bug fixes
+DistanceBased implemented but need some bug fixes Normals of vector